muhammed9865/ArrMan/README.md

 #### Operations to be implemented
 - Subarray using (from, to) indices format.

+## How to run it
+You need [Emu8086 Assembler](https://emu8086-microprocessor-emulator.softonic-ar.com/download) because Emu8086.inc library is included.

 ## Team members
 - Ahmed ElShamy
 - Muhammed Hamada